DHDerksen/duplicatedetectionLSH/README.md

 The structure of the code is as follows: first the data is loaded, then all the necessary methods are defined.
 After some general values are set, the code is called to run in a grid search in order to manually perform hyperparameter tuning.

-The code is written in collaboration with Tommaso Lüthy, and is for an assignment of the Erasmus School of Economics.
+The code is written in collaboration with Tommaso Lüthy, and is an assignment of the Erasmus School of Economics.